Qlerdev/Qlerdev/README.md

 Web Developer
 -------------

-I'm a third-year Computer Science student at Kasetsart University with a passion for programming, coding, designing, and everything related to websites.
+I'm a third-year Computer Science student at Kasetsart University (Sriracha) with a passion for programming, coding, designing, and everything related to websites.

 * 🌍  I'm based in Chon Buri , Thailand
 * 🖥️  See my portfolio at [Myportfolio](http://peaceful-pothos-b6babf.netlify.app/)